LANTRA, BORDA, NPTC, RoSPA & DVSA 4×4 Off Road Qualifications

 RoSPA have been heavily involved in driver training for many years, and certificate advanced, fleet and 4×4 drivers, as well as ATV operators.

 RoSPA: with information on all the courses they provide.

 RoSPA’s driver training credentials are normally impeccable, though their 4×4 work is not run in-house, unlike much of the standard fleet driver training courses.
 Not all of their trainers are ADIs, though the ones we work with are.

 The NPTC are the National Proficiency Testing Council and are a part of City & Guilds.
 NPTC assessments are available for 4×4 operators, and the level of competency expected is similar to that required by Lantra.
 Usually, the Lantra course, due to it’s integrated training and assessment will prove more cost efficient.
 Though the criteria for assessment is available openly, we are unaware of whether C&G NPTC 4×4 assessors are required to have any knowledge of occupational road risk, so we cannot recommend this option.

 This is the Driving Standards Agency – the people who regulate Driving Instructors.

-Very few off-road trainers are also DSA registered.
+Very few off-road trainers are also DVSA registered.

-At Beyond Driving we are both DSA ADI, Fleet and LANTRA Awards registered.
+At Beyond Driving we only use instructors who are both DVSA ADIs and Lantra Awards registered trainers.